tiborh/writings/a_room_with_a_view_characters.md

 The Characters in A Room with a View
 ====================================

+_Prepared for ColWri.3.11 "A Room with a View" by Forster: BerkeleyX Book Club_

 Unfortunately, I do not know too many actors and actresses and surely not one of them would really match any of the roles in the book as I interpret them.